Jhaadu Kithe Hai logo — a broken broom over the yellow and blue circle

 The hands that clean Sangrur were forced onto the streets by your absolute apathy.

-Your nonchalant and insensitive behavior left the whole of Punjab drowning in garbage for 16 days.
+Your nonchalant and insensitive behaviour left the whole of Punjab drowning in garbage for 15 days, and now our Safai Sewak brethren have been forced to go back on strike again against your complete lack of intent to fulfil your promises.
 Citizens were forced to burn unsegregated waste, inhaling highly toxic air because of your sheer administrative failure.
 Agreeing to regularization on paper is just a temporary stalling tactic — piles of empty promises won't clear the toxic rot.
 To fix this crisis, the government must codify the regularization into law immediately in the upcoming Monsoon Session and fulfill the structural demands you are still running away from.

 ✊ Pass the Regularization Act at the earliest in the Monsoon Session ✊ Construct specialized segregated waste pits and sanction money for advanced processing facilities in all districts ✊ Sanction the immediate hiring of more Safai Sewaks to end crushing workloads ✊ Guarantee absolute Dignity of Labor, proper safety gear, and a ₹18,000 living wage ✊ Impose an absolute criminal ban on open-air waste burning — stop suffocating Punjab and poisoning our air to cover up your failures